Mental illnesses are treatable health conditions very common in the world today.

 A character flaw.
 Mental illnesses are medical conditions that do not define us.

-AN ILLNESS CAN BE CAUSED BY
+A MENTAL ILLNESS CAN BE CAUSED BY

 Trauma.
 Sometimes traumatic events can play a role in triggering a mental illness.